Afang soup (gnetum)

 Order: Meat is typically sold by the kilo at dibiteries, and pictured is about a half kilo (2,000 CFA); make sure you get some baguette too.
 The meat is on the bone, cooked in the paper with the sliced onions, rendering them soft, flavorful, and slick with grease.
 On the side were piles of mustard and hot sauce, excellent accompaniments both.
 We gnawed on the bones till we were satisfied we’d gotten off all the best morsels of meat—a good mix of tender, fatty, and blackened edges.

 Alternatively: There are countless variations of this dish around town, some more dubiously hygienic than others!
 If you’re concerned with such things, you might try dibi in a nice restaurant like Le Pointe E (+221-33-825-1515; Av.
 Birago Diop/Rue 5 and Rue G, map), in the neighborhood of the same name; it’s still served on greasy paper, but the presentation is more refined.
 If you’re not all that concerned with such things, we suggest you try finding the locally beloved Dibiterie Haoussa near Sandaga bus station (approximate map), which we once wrote about on the EYW blog.
-“Haoussa” signifies the Niger style of dibi, which can vary quite wildly from Senegal’s; in this case the meat was boneless, cut up very small, threaded onto skewers, and dredged with a cornmeal-like powder.
+“Haoussa” signifies the Niger (and Nigerian) style of dibi, which can vary quite wildly from Senegal’s; in this case the meat was boneless, cut up very small, threaded onto skewers, and dredged with a cornmeal-like powder and spices (which likely contained powered peanuts).
 We ate ours as a sandwich, with the same grilled onions and mustard, and loved it.
 It’s tricky to find, but we caved and wrote up directions here.